The US House of Representatives has impeached President Donald Trump, setting up a trial in the Senate. How did we get to this point?

 - 24 Sept: House Speaker Nancy Pelosi opens impeachment inquiry

 - 25 Sept: White House releases a rough transcript of the July phone call

-- 26 Sept: Whistleblower complaint released - it alleges Trump used "the power of his office to solicit interference from a foreign country" in next year's presidential election
+- 26 Sept: Whistleblower complaint is released - it alleges Mr Trump used "the power of his office to solicit interference from a foreign country" in the 2020 presidential election

 - 17 Oct: White House Chief of Staff Mick Mulvaney admits military aid to Ukraine was withheld partly to pressure Kyiv to investigate allegations involving the Democrats and the 2016 election.
 He later backtracks